jonathanopalise/lotus-ste/README.md

 ![Screenshot of current progress](https://github.com/jonathanopalise/lotus-ste/blob/master/screenshot.png)

-This project is at a very early stage and currently doesn't do anything of great interest to end users.
+This project is at an early stage and currently doesn't do anything of great interest to end users.

 Directory layout is as follows: